-conditions capacities is needed. • Bottlenecks outside of Denmark will one day become an issue. implementation of the HVDC grid connections in the North Sea which delay the realisation of the offshore wind farms). • Grid extension is needed. of implementation).
+conditions capacities is needed.
+Bottlenecks outside of Denmark will one day become an issue. implementation of the HVDC grid connections in the North Sea which delay the realisation of the offshore wind farms).Grid extension is needed. of implementation).
 Lack of offshore power grids and NPS connection points located within the maritime areas.
 Poor land transmission grid in the northern areas of Poland.
 Lack of sufficient logistics facilities - ports fail to meet the criteria to support OWF, lack of storage areas, insufficient capacity of production plants, lack of OWF construction vessels.
 Lack of energy storage systems, insufficient capacity of pumped-storage power stations.
 Spatial and environment al conditoins A more integrated maritime spatial plan could be an advantage and accelerate project development.
 Lack of the spatial development plan for maritime areas, which would indicate the areas intended for the development of OWF, not colliding with the other methods of exploiting the maritime areas.
 Lack of indicated infrastructure corridors, in which the seabed cables connecting the OWF with the shore could be placed.
-Lack of marine environment survey standards established and approved by appropriate authorities environmental impact assessment procedure.
-Lack of objective results of marine environment research, which could serve as a reference for the research carried out by investors for the purpose of EIA.
-Technologic al conditions Increased Research and Development Activities (R&D) to improve foundation technologies limited to shallow waters are needed.
-Offshore is still a relatively new technology compared with onshore, and so there are still some technological issues involved.
-Some of the projects that are already online have in the past had issues with the reliability of turbine components.
-Lack of efficient and approved energy storage systems for the excessive energy production by OWF.
-Expensive and not easily available HVDC systems increasing the efficiency of OWF.
+Lack of marine environment survey standards established and approved by appropriate authorities environme impact assessment procedure • Lack of objective results marine environment resea which could serve as a refer for the research carried ou investors for the purpose of l ental e. s of arch, rence it by EIA.
+Technologic al conditions Increased Research an Development Activities (R&D to improve foundatio technologies limited to shallow waters are needed.
+Offshore is still a relativel new technology compare with onshore, and so there ar still some technological issue involved.
+Some of the project that are already online have i the past had issues with th reliability of turbin components.
+Lack of efficient and approvence of the energy storage systems for excessive energy production OWF.
+Expensive and not energy available HVDC systems for excessing the efficiency of O of the energy production OWF. roved r the n by easily tems OWF.